tobilg/mesos-framework-boilerplate/README.md

       "portIndex": 0
     }
   ],
+  "labels": {
+    "DCOS_SERVICE_SCHEME": "http",
+    "DCOS_SERVICE_NAME": "<FRAMEWORK_NAME>",
+    "DCOS_PACKAGE_FRAMEWORK_NAME": "<FRAMEWORK_NAME>",
+    "DCOS_SERVICE_PORT_INDEX": "0"
+   },
   "ports": [0],
   "env": {
-    "LOG_LEVEL": "info"
+    "LOG_LEVEL": "info",
+    "TASK_DEF_NUM": "1",
+    "TASK0_ENV": "{}",
+    "TASK0_IMAGE": "alpine",
+    "TASK0_NUM_INSTANCES": "3",
+    "TASK0_URI": "<OPTIONAL_URI>",
+    "FRAMEWORK_NAME": "<FRAMEWORK_NAME>",
+    "TASK0_NAME": "alpine",
+    "TASK0_CPUS": "0.5",
+    "TASK0_MEM": "512",
+    "TASK0_HEALTHCHECK": "<HEALTHCHECK_URL>",
+    "TASK0_HEALTHCHECK_PORT": "1",
+    "TASK0_FIXED_PORTS": "<PORTS>",
+    "TASK0_PORT_NUM": "1",
+    "TASK0_CONTAINER_PARAMS": "[]",
+    "TASK0_ARGS": "[\"sleep\", \"100000\"]",
+    "TASK0_NOCOLOCATION": "false",
+    "TASK0_CONTAINER_PRIVILEGED": "false",
+    "FRAMEWORK_NAME_BACKGROUND": "#ecfdf0"
   }
 }
 ```

 ### Customization

-You should replace `YOUR_FRAMEWORK_NAME` with a meaningful name for the Marathon app.
+You should replace `FRAMEWORK_NAME` with a meaningful name for the Marathon app.
 Furthermore, it is necessary to insert the correct Docker image name instead of `REGISTRY_URL/USERNAME/IMAGENAME:TAG`.

 Furthermore, you can customize the `cpus` and `mem` settings, although they should suffice as already configured.
-Keep in mind that the `mesos-framework` module doesn't yet support scheduler failover (HA), so running more than one instance has no effect.
+Keep in mind that the `mesos-framework` module doesn't yet support scheduler failover (HA), so running more than one instance has no benefit, it will clutter the logs with failovers and reconnections.
 This will be changed in future releases.

+You can customize the tasks environment using the TASK# environment variable (gets a JSON object as string), container params, ports, args, and all other environment variables.
+The required ones are: TASK_DEF_NUM, FRAMEWORK_NAME, TASK#_NAME, TASK#_NUM_INSTANCES, TASK#_CPUS, TASK#_MEM, TASK#_IMAGE.

+If you want to support authentication, you need to add an environment variable named CREDENTIALS_URL with a URL to a shell file that sets the authentication related variables ("GITLAB_APP_ID", "GITLAB_APP_SECRET", "GITLAB_CALLBACK_URL" - for GitLab and/or "GOOGLE_CLIENT_ID", "GOOGLE_CLIENT_SECRET", "GOOGLE_CALLBACK_URL" - for Google, required: AUTH_COOKIE_ENCRYPTION_KEY, optionally: GITLAB_URL, GOOGLE_FILTER, GOOGLE_SCOPE), the callback URLs are /auth/gitlab/callback and /auth/google/callback, naturally you should add the host and port of your mesos agent/load balancer.

 ### Launching